brainexenotfound/Architecture-Style-Assignment/README.md

 # Project Overview

+Please use ws.yml/ms.yml for all docker compose actions.

 ## Web Service
 This project consists of a combination of Java and JavaScript files, implementing a web service with client-server communication.